TatianaTylosky/launch-your-first-website/guide.md

 ##Setup and test run

 Overview:
-Let's start by creating a HTML file and then opening it using a web browser.
+Let's start by creating a HTML file and opening it using a web browser.

-Steps:
+###Steps:

 1. Create a folder where you are going to save your website's files such as "My Website".